Levine Toilolo: 2017

 During a Week 3 matchup at the Detroit Lions, Toilolo made his first start of the season in Atlanta's 30–26 victory.
 The following week, Toilolo made a season-high three receptions for 21 yards during a 23–17 loss to the Buffalo Bills.
 On November 20, 2017, he caught two passes for 31 yards and scored on a 25-yard touchdown reception as the Falcons defeated the Seattle Seahawks 34–31.

 On March 2, 2018, Toilolo was released by the Falcons.

 Detroit Lions

 On March 28, 2018, Toilolo signed with the Detroit Lions.

 San Francisco 49ers

 On May 15, 2019, Toilolo signed with the San Francisco 49ers.
 Although Toilolo only caught two passes for the 49ers, he was regularly deployed as a blocking tight end.
 The 49ers reached Super Bowl LIV, but lost 31–20 to the Kansas City Chiefs.

 New York Giants

 On March 26, 2020, Toilolo signed a two-year contract with the New York Giants.

-On August 4, 2021, Toilolo suffered a torn Achilles during practice and was ruled out for the season.
+On August 4, 2021, Toilolo suffered a torn Achilles tendon during practice and was ruled out for the season.